datacarpentry/python-socialsci/episodes/08-Pandas.md

 - "Use read_csv to read tabular data into Python"

 keypoints:
-- "pandas is a Python library containing functions and data structures to assist in data anaysis"
+- "pandas is a Python library containing functions and data structures to assist in data analysis"
-- "pandas data structures aare the Series (like a vector) and the Dataframe (like a table)"
+- "pandas data structures are the Series (like a vector) and the Dataframe (like a table)"
 - "the pandas `read_csv` function allows you to read an entire `csv` file into a dataframe"
 ---